 Use high-quality filament

 Low quality filament mixes in copolymers and additives that cost less but result filament that strings, clogs, extrudes inconsistently, doesn’t adhere to the bed, and is just generally harder to print with.
 If your supplier makes filament without drying the resin first, or if they produce it with bad process settings, your prints will not turn out how you want them to.
 You may think you’re saving money by buying cheap filament, but once you consider the headaches, replacement parts, and failed prints, you will find out that cheap filament is actually very expensive.
+PLA filament is the easiest type of 3D printer filament to make high-quality prints.

 Adjust printing settings